michal-niedzwiedzki/php-testing/README.md

 **Objective:** to learn the basic structure of PHPUnit and how to run tests.

-1. Browse tests in `tests/` directory.
+Browse tests in `tests/` directory.
 Note that classes with methods starting with *test* or annotated with *@test* will be run automatically when PHPUnit is launched.

-2. Run PHPUnit `vendor/bin/phpunit`.
-As a result you should see `I.` - this means the firs test is incomplete, and the other is passing.
+Run PHPUnit `vendor/bin/phpunit`.

+As a result you should see `I.` - this means the first test is incomplete, and the other is passing.
 In case of failures detailed report is presented below.

-3. To only run specific test you can pass a filter on the command line, i.e. `vendor/bin/phpunit --filter getArea`
+To only run specific test you can pass a filter on the command line, i.e. `vendor/bin/phpunit --filter getArea`

 Exercise 1: getting real with testing